 All our employees use the stand aids and are placed into the hoists, so they get first-hand experience of how it feels for our residents.

-Our home manager and specialist in Dementia care is Angela Newsome.
+One of our Care Home specialists in Dementia care is Angela Newsome.
 If you have an enquiry about specialist Dementia care, please contact Angela, who is here to help you and your family.